Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 While this may look somewhat intimidating on the surface, the variation of the term “simulated” refers more to the accuracy of the variables being mimicked by the cars in the software.
 Arcade-like racing video games such as Forza Motorsport, Need for Speed and others are geared more towards a pick-up-and-play style and approach.

-- The cost of these simulators compared to their real world cars is extremely low.
+- The cost of these simulators compared to their real-world cars is extremely low.
 As you will see in future articles, we can help you find a simulator for under £1000 – no extra costs for spare tyres, repairs when you crash or to travel the globe to experience some of the world’s greatest racetracks.
 This reduced entry barrier means that the size of the community is larger, and thus the talent pool much stronger.

 Sim racing may appear as a super competitive, confusing market on the surface; one where only the best survive.
 However, this couldn’t be further from the truth.
 Sim racing is a place where those with an interest in anything automotive or a desire to create a legacy can come together and race in some of the world’s top cars, against the best individuals, and on the finest racetracks in the world.

-Getting started in Sim Racing
+Getting Started In Sim Racing

 So, whether you’ve seen Lando Norris and Max Verstappen in a simulator and fancy racing them, or you just want to drive the cars of your motorsport heroes and idols; you’ve decided to take the next step on your journey and see how to get started in sim racing – congratulations!
 Whilst it may seem like there’s so much to work out, by following this guide we can ensure you don’t become overwhelmed and can enjoy the first steps on your journey!